-Description US imaging of the draining node field s can be considered in a select group of patients, in conjunction with routine clinical follow-up \pm cross-sectional imaging as per TNM stage.
+Description US imaging of the draining node basin(s) can be considered in a select group of patients, in conjunction with routine clinical follow-up $\pm$ cross-sectional imaging as per TNM stage.
 Rationale These recommendations are made accepting that individual centre's resources and protocols may differ but should be considered as best practice.
-US of the draining regional lymph node fields may provide a useful adjunct to clinical examination, particularly when clinical examination is limited such as in obese patients , when SNB has failed or not performed when indicated, or as surveillance of SNB-positive node fields when completion lymphadenectomy is not performed.
-Following the results of the MSLT-II trial, nodal surveillance with US is likely to increase Faries et al 2017 .
-There is evidence that US can detect lymph node metastasis with a reasonable degree of accuracy, with literature to support increased sensitivity of US compared with clinical examination Bafounta et al 2004; Machet et al 2005 .
-Sonographic features suspicious for nodal malignancy as defined by Vassallo et al 1992 remain consistent criteria in the literature for lymph node malignancy and include longitudinal to transverse diameter ratio <2 mm, echogenic central hilum narrowed or absent suggesting diffuse hypoechogenicity and concentric or eccentric widening of the peripheral cortex.
+US of the draining regional lymph node basins may provide a useful adjunct to clinical examination, particularly when clinical examination is limited (such as in obese patients), when SNB has failed or not performed when indicated, or as surveillance of SNB-positive node basins when completion lymphadenectomy is not performed.
+Following the results of the MSLT-II trial, nodal surveillance with US is likely to increase (Faries et al 2017).
+There is evidence that US can detect lymph node metastasis with a reasonable degree of accuracy, with literature to support increased sensitivity of US compared with clinical examination (Bafounta et al 2004; Machet et al 2005).
+Sonographic features suspicious for nodal malignancy as defined by Vassallo et al (1992) remain consistent criteria in the literature for lymph node malignancy and include longitudinal to transverse diameter ratio <2 mm, echogenic central hilum narrowed or absent (suggesting diffuse hypoechogenicity) and concentric or eccentric widening of the peripheral cortex.
 Nodal size alone is not a good discriminator as small nodes may have malignant features and benign reactive nodes may be notably enlarged.
-Other suspicious features include peripheral vascularity on colour Doppler sonography and intranodal necrosis Ahuja et al 2008 .
-A combination of more than one suspicious finding has been shown to increase the sensitivity of detection Moerhle et al 1999 .
+Other suspicious features include peripheral vascularity on colour Doppler sonography and intranodal necrosis (Ahuja et al 2008).
+A combination of more than one suspicious finding has been shown to increase the sensitivity of detection (Moerhle et al 1999).
 The success of sonographic nodal assessment therefore relies on the expertise of the sonographer, requiring a high level of technical skill and knowledge.

-Good practice points 6.4.1 US imaging of the node field s should be performed in a select group of patients, in conjunction with routine clinical examination and appropriate cross-sectional imaging surveillance based on TNM stage: patients with stage IB, stage IIA, B or C where SNB is not performed when clinically indicated patients with SNB-positive stage III disease where completion lymphadenectomy is not performed patients in whom SNB failed • considered for patients where clinical examination is difficult for example, obesity .
+6.4.1 US imaging of the node basin(s) should be performed in a select group of patients, in conjunction with routine clinical examination and appropriate cross-sectional imaging surveillance based on TNM stage: patients with stage IB, stage IIA, B or C where SNB is not performed when clinically indicated patients with SNB-positive stage III disease where completion lymphadenectomy is not performed patients in whom SNB failed considered for patients where clinical examination is difficult (for example, obesity).
+See Appendix 3 for example follow up schedule.
 6.4.2 Recommended frequency of US imaging is 4-6 monthly for 2 years.
 For those patients undergoing US surveillance who have not had SNB, baseline US is also advised.
-6.4.3 There may be more than one draining node field.
-For example, a primary tumour in the central torso may drain to either axillary or inguinal node fields and US assessment should include all relevant node fields.
+6.4.3 There may be more than one draining node basin.
 For primary tumours in the head and neck, bilateral neck US is advised.
+In the torso this would be bilateral axilla, neck, inguinal and iliac basins so cross sectional imaging may be more practical with CT neck, chest, abdomen, pelvis down to the upper thigh.
 6.4.4 Sonographic features suspicious for malignancy include: longitudinal to transverse diameter ratio <2 mm, loss or narrowing of the echogenic central hilum / diffuse echogenicity, concentric or eccentric widening of the peripheral cortex and peripheral vascularity on colour doppler sonography.
 A combination of multiple suspicious findings is likely to improve diagnostic accuracy.
 Equivocal sonographic findings may need short-interval follow-up US or FNA biopsy.
+6.4.2 6.4.3